-An insufficient funds item may be created by

-check, in person withdrawal, or ACH withdrawal.
-Items may be re-presented for payment on subsequent days, and each presentment can cause the overdraft fee to be charged.
+An insufficient funds item may be created by check, in person withdrawal, or ACH withdrawal.
+Items may be re-presented for payment on subsequent days, and in some cases, each presentment may cause the overdraft fee to be charged.

 COIN COUNTING FEE